carlosmunoz/zanata-wiki/Infinispan.md

 _This section is still under review and is about features that have not been released yet_

 Zanata uses Infinispan to manage its internal data caches and search indexes.
 Configuration for these caches happens in JBoss' `standalone/configuration/standalone.xml`.
-There are three different caches that need to be configured for Zanata:
+There are two different caches that need to be configured for Zanata:

-1. Hibernate Cache
 1. Hibernate search Indexes
 1. Other internal data caches